lilyhill/haliene/README.md

 I did it but left a very bad code behind.
 Please fix it. description is there in main.py

 Also should I create new object for image or should I change and return it?

+Find a smart way to write Constructor which is not leaky on cases to initialize a valid instance.